bluesky-social/atproto/README.md

 - two servers to show off data federation (you can use just one here if you like)
 - two cli clients representing two users on separate servers interaction

+⚠️ Please note, the server stores data in-memory.
+If you shutdown and restart a server, your account and related data will be deleted.

 The number in parantheses tells you which terminal to run each command in

 From project root: